THIERRY MEYER, Lead Instructor

 Etienne worked one year studying viticulture and oenology in Burgundy then moved to the other coast of France to work the vineyards in of Sauternes.
 He also spent a short stint working for Cuvaison and Phelps in California.

 In May 1982, he joined the family business in Riquewihr (established 1639).
 By 1989, Etienne was fully integrated in the family business which had just celebrated its 350th anniversary.
-Etienne’s responsibilities include receiving visitors to the winery/vineyards, and waving the "HUGEL" flag in most overseas markets: U.K., U.S.A., Canada, Holland, Japan, China etc. He is spokesperson for the Hugel brand and has his hands—as all other members of the family do—in every aspect of the business: marketing, export, public relations, the family blog and social networks.
+Etienne’s responsibilities include receiving visitors to the winery/vineyards, and waving the "HUGEL" flag in most overseas markets: U.K., U.S.A., Canada, Holland, Japan, China etc. He was spokesperson for the Hugel brand and has his hands—as all other members of the family do—in every aspect of the business: marketing, export, public relations, the family blog and social networks.

 Thierry Fritch is a qualified agricultural engineer with an MBA from the Management School of Lyon.
 He has worked for several years for a variety of wine producers in Alsace and serves currently as the Director of Conferencing and Training for the Alsace Wine Bureau (CIVA, Conseil Interprofessionnel des Vins d’Alsace).